 Day 6: Departure Lucerne – Zurich (ca. 140 km)

 Lucerne is the gateway to central Switzerland at Lake Lucerne, and it is embedded within an impressive mountainous panorama.
 One of the highlights along the Grand Tour lies in Lucerne - the Chapel Bridge.
 Next to this famous monument you also have the possibilities to visits the surrounding mountains such as Rigi, Pilatus or Titlis.
-Drive back to Zurich for rental car drop-off at the airport.
+Drive back to Zurich.

 - 5 x overnight stays with breakfast in Zürich, St. Gallen, Davos, Lugano, Lucerne (1 night in each destination)